"Integrity is doing the right thing, even when no one is watching."

 Integrity and the Challenger

 Integrity is the backbone of the Challenger.
-The mature Challenger doesn't just confront what's wrong in the world—he confronts what's wrong in himself.
+The Mature Challenger doesn't just confront what's wrong in the world—he confronts what's wrong in himself.
 His willingness to challenge others comes from first holding himself to the same standard.

 The Shadows of Integrity